Non-tariff barriers to trade: Standards

 Standards take a special place among non-tariff barriers.
 Countries usually impose standards on classification, labelling and testing of products to ensure that domestic products meet domestic standards, but also to restrict sales of products of foreign manufacture unless they meet or exceed these same standards.
 These standards are sometimes entered to protect the safety and health of local populations and the natural environment.
+Standards which are ostensibly enacted for health and safety reasons can be used by states for trade protectionist and political purposes.

 Quotas

 Licensing of foreign trade is closely related to quantitative restrictions – quotas – on imports and exports of certain goods.
-A quota is a limitation in value or in physical terms, imposed on import and export of certain goods for a certain period of time.
+A quota is a limitation in value or in physical terms, imposed on import and/or export of certain goods for a certain period of time.
 This category includes global quotas with respect to specific countries, seasonal quotas, and so-called "voluntary export restraints".
 Quantitative controls on foreign trade transactions are carried out through one-time license.

 Quantitative restrictions on imports and exports are direct administrative forms of government regulation of foreign trade.
-Licenses and quotas limit the independence of enterprises with a regard to entering foreign markets, narrowing the range of countries in which firms can conduct trade for certain commodities.
+Licenses and quotas limit the independence of enterprises with regard to entering foreign markets, narrowing the range of countries in which firms can conduct trade for certain commodities.
 They regulate the range and number of goods permitted for import and export.

-However, the system of licensing and quota imports and exports, establishing firm control over foreign trade in certain goods, in many cases turns out to be more flexible and effective than economic instruments of foreign trade regulation.
-This can be explained by the fact that licensing and quota systems are an important instrument of trade regulation of the vast majority of the world.

 This type of trade barrier normally leads to increased costs and limited selection of goods for consumers and higher import prices for companies.
 Import quotas can be unilateral, levied by the country without negotiations with exporting country; or bilateral or multilateral, when they are imposed after negotiations and agreements.

 An export quota is a limit on the amount of goods that can be exported from a country.
 There are different reasons for imposing export quotas from a country.
 These reasons include guaranteeing of the supply of the products that are in shortage in the domestic market, manipulation of the prices on the international level, and the control of goods strategically important for the country.
 In some cases, the importing countries request exporting countries to impose voluntary export restraints.